 After completing the company setup and VAT tax registration to the right specifications to quality the company to apply for a work permit, then you can apply for the work permit.

-The work permit application is in English, and it is not difficult to do yourself.
+The work permit application is in English (unlike the company registration papers), and it is not difficult to do yourself.
 The Thai government branch responsible for work permits is the Ministry of Labor, and they have an English language website at eng.mol.go.th but it is not very helpful.
 They even have a page for downloading forms but it is a blank page, i.e., no work permit application forms or anything else, still as of November 2008.
 You must pick up a form at their office, and apply in the province where your company's office is officially located.
 Where are the branches of the Ministry of Labor offices?
 Their website lists the branches around Thailand and their phone numbers, but no addresses nor maps, so I hope you get an answer on the particular phone number for your branch.